- 1Eat (food or prey) hungrily or quickly: he devoured half of his burger in one biteMore example sentences

 - She hit the Platters rocks, close to the shore just west of the suspension bridge, and a fire devoured what remained above the water.

-- 2Read quickly and eagerly: she spent her evenings devouring the classicsMore example sentences
+- 1.2Read (something) quickly and eagerly: she spent her evenings devouring the classicsMore example sentences

 - Amanda read the pamphlet with great interest, devouring every word and photograph.